carlosplf/br_data_inspector/README.md

     python run.py --collect

-To run the DataProcessor routine and create sime acche listing, run:
+To run the DataProcessor routine and create some cache listing, run:

     python run.py --update

+Now, to run the API as dev enviroment, run:

+    python run_api.py

+Note that this will run Flask in a development enviroment.
+The API default port is 8080.

+To run the frontend part for development enviroment, just run the following command inside the *frontend/br_data_collector* folder.

+    npm start